hgruber/zabbix-d3js-widgets/README.md

 todos
 =====
 timeSeries is a class with a high potential for more features.
 This has to be done very carefully: performance is a critical issue here, transition animations quickly drive the browser to its limits.
-Another class showing a timeline with trigger status and item values is planned.
-This will help to analyze sequences of incidents when cause and effects are not obvious at first sight.

 links
 =====